hazhang24/jCAT/README.md

 ## System requirements

+To build this project, you'll need:

-All you need to build this project is Java 7.0 (Java SDK 1.7) or better, Maven 3.1 or better.
+* Java 7.0 (Java SDK 1.7) or better;
+* Maven 3.1 or better;
+* MariaDB 10.0 or better.

 The application this project produces is designed to be run on JBoss WildFly.

-## Configure Maven

-If you have not yet done so, you must [Configure Maven](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN.md) before testing the quickstarts.

 ## Start JBoss WildFly with the Web Profile